Houston Car Accident Lawyers

 - Head On Collisions are usually the result of drunk driving or people falling asleep at the wheel.

-- Backing-Up Car Accidents are a common cause of injury and death in the United States.
+- Backing-Up Car Accidents are a common cause of injury and death in Houston.
 Even with the latest technology such as back-up cameras and sensors, drivers are still required to exercise utmost care when backing up a car or truck.

 - Tire Blowouts.
 Tire blowouts can be the result of many factors including, defective tires, improper installation, over-inflation, under-inflation, over-use and road hazards.